RehanyTamas/Udemx_homework/README.md

 Midnight Commander, sudo, htop and gnupg are available on the vm.

+A private key from the 'keys' folder have been copied and configured on the virtual machines , in order to let ansible use ssh during git cloning a repository.

 Both OpenJDK 8 and OpenJDK 11 have been installed.
   - Debian 11 doesn't provide OpenJDK 8 packages, so it was installed from tar file via Adoptium.
   - The default java and javac are both set to former.